lukaszkorecki/workflowish/README.markdown

 ### Features?

-- searching (duh, it's, like, in Vim, broseph)
+- searching (Vim is pretty good at it)
 - deleting (as above)
 - folding and a `zoom/focus` mode
   - `zq` to focus on current item / toggle off